Peace with God Through Faith

 She looks at him suspiciously.
 “Do you really?
 I sometimes wonder.”

 God has demonstrated His love for us in giving the greatest gift at the point of our greatest need.
-So when you are tempted to wonder if God really loves you, look at the cross and take in what He has accomplished for you.
+So when you are tempted to wonder if God really loves you, don’t look at the circumstances of your life, look at the cross and take in what Jesus has accomplished for you.

 Imagine that you have planned the trip of a lifetime.
 The tickets are booked, your passport is checked, and the reservations have been made.
 All you need to do is get to the airport, but there are many things that could still go wrong!
 You could get sick the night before you leave.
 You could break your leg as you come down the stairs.
 It doesn’t take much imagination to multiply the scenarios that could occur.